Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Scalability analysis

 First, the number of parameters in a model scales as $\order{N \times M}$ for a mean field Slater determinant, and at least as $\order{1}$ for the Jastrow and backflow functions.
 Computing the wave function introduces a cost of $\order{N^3}$ due to the presence of the anti-symmetrizing Slater determinant in Eq.~\eqref{eq:model_general}.
 Computing the backflow and Jastrow functions involves combining pair-wise interactions between electrons, scaling at least as $\order{N^2}$ each.

 To evolve a variational wave function in time using tVMC, we must compute the energy in Eq.~\eqref{eq:tvmc_energy}, the energy gradients in Eq.~\eqref{eq:tvmc_force}, and the QGT in \eqref{eq:tvmc_qgt}.
 The scaling of the computational cost with the number of electrons is dominated by computing the Laplacian in the local energy, which scales asymptotically as $\order{N^4}$~\cite{pfau2020ab, schatzle2023deepqmc}.
+We compute the Laplacian with the method recently introduced in Ref.~\cite{li_computational_2024}.

 The cost of parameter gradients using automatic differentiation in Jax~\cite{jax2018github} scales the same as a forward pass.
 However, solving the TDVP equation~\ref{eq:tdvp} requires the inversion of the QGT, which costs $\order{N_p^3}$ and dominates the computational burden when the number of parameters increases.
-It is unclear how the time step size $\dt$ scales with the system size.
+The latter can be reduced to $\order{N_p}$ in tre-tVMC using the minSR approach from Ref.~\cite{chen2024empowering}.